 You will be expected to work independently on college projects outside of class time.
 You will go on some visits normally within college time.

-To be a successful applicant to our programmes in Media and Sonic Arts you should have the following qualifications:
+To be a successful applicant to our programmes in Creative Media Production & Technology you should have the following qualifications: